romanvm/kodi.yatp/Readme.md

 # Yet Anoter Torrent Player

 Yet Anoter Torrent Player (YATP) is a torrent streaming video plugin for [Kodi](http://kodi.tv) mediacenter.
 It allows to watch video torrents in Kodi without fully downloading them.
-The plugin can also act as a simple torrent-client.
+The plugin can also act be used a simple torrent-client.

 **Main features:**